-Within 30 calendar days of the site visit, a monitoring report will be generated and sent to the grantee explaining any issues and corrective actions required or recommendations.
+Within 30 calendar days of the site visit, a monitoring report will be generated and sent to the grantee explaining any issues and while So calculate days of the site visit, a monitoring report will be generated and sent to the grantee explaining any issues and corrective actions required or recommendations.
 Should no issues or findings be identified, a monitoring report to that effect will be generated and sent to the grantee.
 The grantee will submit a Corrective Action Plan within a timeframe as determined by the FDEM.
-The Site Visit Worksheet, report and photographs will then be included in the grantee's file along with any documents distributed at the cite visit by the grantee. the site visit by the grantee.
+The Site Visit Worksheet, report and photographs will then be included in the grantee's file along with any documents distributed at the site visit by the grantee.